-5 Case studies of applications of IMT to broadband PPDR
+6 Case studies of applications of IMT to broadband PPDR

+Annexes 4-6 provide case studies offering real-world examples of ways in which administrations are employing IMT to support broadband PPDR applications:

-5.1 Case studies of approaches in various countries are outlined in Annexes 2, 3 and 4.
+- Case studies of approaches in various countries are outlined in Annexes 2, 3 and 4.

-5.2 An example scenario of using LTE for PPDR at a chemical factory fire is given in Annex 5.
+- An example scenario of using LTE for PPDR at a chemical factory fire is given in Annex 5.